Mayuri288/Calculator-SoftwareDesignPattern/README.md

-This project was part of Object Oriented Design and Pattern Course in my MS in Computer Science.
-In this assignment we had to create a calculator using Infix to postfix with some of the design patterns which includes Command Pattern,Abstract Factory Pattern and Array Iterator.
+This was an assignment in Object Oriented Design and Pattern Course in my MS in Computer Science at Purdue University.

+  C++ programming language has been used to write the source code Infix to Postfix expression has been used to build this calculator The calculator uses the concept of Multiple Software Design Patterns such as Command Pattern,Abstract Factory Pattern and Array Iterator.